← Back to Tutorials

 Step 2: Select the Interest Rate

-Enter the annual interest rate offered by your bank.
-FD rates vary significantly across banks and tenures.
+Enter the annual interest rate offered by the bank.
+Rates vary across institutions and tenures.

-• Special Schemes: Some banks offer higher rates for specific tenures (e.g., 400 days, 444 days)
+• Special Tenure Schemes: Banks may offer higher rates for specific durations

 Step 3: Choose Your Investment Tenure